 Outside of classical music, Dumitrascu has worked on several film and TV projects, including Atom Egoyan’s 2009 film Chloe, as well as with the Screen Composers' Guild of Canada.
 Additional studies in film and business have followed alongside music.

-Dumitrascu is a chamber music coach in the undergraduate program at SUNY Stony Brook and a jury member of the New York International Music Competition for young artists, held at Carnegie Hall.
+Dumitrascu is a chamber music coach in the undergraduate program at SUNY Stony Brook and the pre-college program at the HeraldSchool of the Arts, and she is also a jury member of the New York International Music Competition for young artists, held at Carnegie Hall.
 Dumitrascu's debut CD has been postponed to 2022 due to the Covid-19 pandemic.
 The album will feature an all-American program and will be produced by Parma Recording's Navona label and distributed exclusively by Naxos.